From My Heart

 The gift was learning (at last) to sit with myself.

-By late summer I stepped into sobering silence to rebuild my life, my mind, my body, my boundaries, my sanity, my sovereignty from the ground up—piece by piece.
+By late summer I stepped into sobering silence to rebuild my life from the ground up—my body, my boundaries, my sanity—piece by piece.

 I stripped everything back to the studs to understand how to stand again.

 The writing began in the dark of winter, scratching out pages while in transit—from the silence of Austria to the heat of Portugal, from the cliffs of Mallorca to the volcanic soil of Tenerife.
-I built the book as I built myself: recursing, returning to old places to heal old layers, and editing by breath.
+I built the book as I built myself: recursing, returning to old places to heal old layers, and editing by breath, until shadow stopped being an idea and became the mirror I could no longer refuse.

 What started as a facilitation framework became an account of turning toward truth—less a system than a mirror; less a teaching than a reckoning.
 And eventually, it became something more: a narrative inversion that healed me even as I wrote it.